Talk to the Team

 • You provide a representative annotated dataset (or we help build one from a sample of your real documents under appropriate agreements).

-• We train and evaluate the lens against a held-out test set; you see precision / recall numbers per entity type.
+• We train and evaluate the lens against a held-out test set; you see precision / recall numbers for the name entity on your own data.

 • The trained lens stays yours in the appropriate sense: you can deploy it however you need, including in environments PhEye is not running in.